 In this section, learn how to work with audio points, fade audio in or out, remove audio noise, and more.
 To access the audio options, click the Audio tab.

 For other audio options see:

-- Move Audio Clips on the Timeline

 - Fade Audio In or Out

 - Adjust Volume Up or Down

 - Replace Audio with Silence

 - Even Out Audio Volume Levels

 - Remove Noise from Audio

-- Vocal Enhancements
+- Lessen Audio Distortion

 - Save Timeline Audio as MP3 or WAV File